spa-nlp/spa-nlp.github.io/index.md

 collection: pages_2022
 ---

+**Update 03/03/2022: Due to a technical issue on the submission site, we've extended the submission deadline to 03/08.
+Please check the new [dates](#important-dates) below!**

-**Update 02/04/2021: Deadlines extended!
+**Update 02/04/2022: Deadlines extended!
 In order to accomodate more submissions, we've extended the submission deadlines by a few days!
 Please check the new [dates](#important-dates) below!**

-**Update 02/04/2021: Date confirmed!
+**Update 02/04/2022: Date confirmed!
 Spa-NLP @ ACL2022 will be held on the 27th May**

 ## Overview